Ceerbeerus/beerbolaget/README.md

 Custom home assistant component for systembolaget.

 ## Setup
-To add this component to your home assistant configuration download the files and place it under <config_dir>/custom_components.
+To add this component to your home assistant configuration download the folder (beerbolaget) and place it under <config_dir>/custom_components.
 Then type the following in your configuration.yaml

 `beerbolaget:`